BeakerLabs/Alchemical_Finances/README.md

 This software also offers the following features:

 1. No 2nd/3rd party Data Mining of user information.
-2. All Data is currently stored in the users possession.
+2. All Data is currently stored under the user's possession.
 3. No Automatically filled ledgers.
 4. Ability to attached Invoices/Receipts to all transactions.
 5. Future features are planned.